Rogue FM-6 Twin Functional Trainer Review: 11 Months of Real-World Use

 Build Quality: Classic Rogue Overkill

-A Design Detail Worth Noticing
+A Small but Meaningful Design Detail

-Build Quality Rating: 10/10
+Build Quality Rating: 10/10 - This is Rogue at its absolute best.

 Packaging & Delivery: Free Freight, Massive Footprint